romainberger/webpack-rtl-plugin/README.md

 Webpack plugin to use in addition to [extract-text-webpack-plugin](https://github.com/webpack/extract-text-webpack-plugin) to create a second css bundle, processed to be rtl.

+This uses [rtlcss](https://github.com/MohammadYounes/rtlcss) under the hood, please refer to its documentation for supported properties.

 ## Installation

 ```shell